 I was born in 1951 and raised in New York City.
 I was always considered a weird kid, which didn’t sit well with my Jewish parents who desperately wanted everything in life to be “normal.”
-I didn’t play sports or have masculine interests, I was scared, obnoxious, and to top it off, I was overweight.
-My mom had to buy me specially made husky pants, something so embarrassing to me at that age.
-My mom used the term “normal” a lot in my childhood.
-Once, she asked me, “Why can’t you be normal like the other boys?”
+I didn’t play sports or have masculine interests.
+I was scared, obnoxious, and to top it off, I was overweight.
+Once, my mother asked me, “Why can’t you be normal like the other boys?”
 I wanted to know, too.
 Why couldn’t I?

 My father died from a heart attack when I was 13, right after my Bar Mitzvah.
 I never really got to know him, and his death left a big hole in my life.
 I didn’t have a male role model, which made me feel even more different from other kids, and I retreated within myself.